DarioKTS/tellMeY/README.md

 The functions provided:
  -  in their strict version either return the checked value on success, or throw an indexed `TypeAssertionError`;
  -  in their loose version (ending with "_L") will log a readable warning but return the value anyhow;
- > As opposed to returning a boolean, this simplifies passing on the checked output to toher functions.
+ > As opposed to returning a boolean, this simplifies passing on the checked output to to other functions.

 ..from simple to more and more complex:
 ### 🔒 Basic strict usage (throws on fail)
 ```js
 tY1(42, 'int');     // ✅ OK , returns 42